backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/SQS.md

 - There are *2 types of queue*.

 ## Types of Queues
+> [!note]- You can't change the queue type after you create it and you can't convert an existing standard queue into a FIFO queue.

 ### Standard Queue
 - **Unlimited throughput** and **messages** in queue
 - **Default** retention period of messages is **4** days and **maximum** is **14** days.
 After 14 days they are **automatically deleted**.
+	- Controlled by **`MessageRetentionPeriod`**.
 - Low latency (<10 ms)
 - **Size limit** of the messages is **256KB**.
 - We **can have duplicate messages** in the queue and this has to be taken care at the application level.